schematics/schematics/README.md

 keys that aren't in the User definition.

 We then call `validate()` on that `User` instance to validate each field against what the dictionary contained.
-If the data doesn't pass exception, a `DictPunch` is thrown and we handle the error.
+If the data doesn't pass exception, a `ShieldException` is thrown and we handle the error.

 If validation passed, we're done.
 We know the data looks good.